AdobeDocs/commerce-frontend-core/src/pages/javascript/conventions.md

 ---
-group: javascript-developer-guide
+title: Conventional Notations | Commerce Frontend Development
-title: Conventional notations used in this Guide
+description:
 ---

-## Conventional notations for paths to modules and themes
+# Conventional notations

 Application components, including modules, themes, and language packages technically can be located anywhere under the application's root directory.
 This refers to both default and custom components.